Menu Close

 Section One: General Powers

-The affairs of the corporation shall be managed by its board of directors.
+The affairs of the corporation shall be managed by its Board of Directors.
 Directors shall be members of the corporation.

 Section Two: Number of Directors; Officers

-The number of directors may be increased or decreased by vote of a majority of the entire board provided, however, that the total number of directors shall always be an odd number but never less than five.
-No decrease in number shall shorten the term of an incumbent director.
+The number of directors may be increased or decreased by vote of a majority of the entire Board provided, however, that the total number of directors shall always be an odd number but never less than five.
+No decrease in number shall shorten the term of an incumbent director

 There shall be three definitions of directors:

-2. Directors elected only by vote of members enrolled in the intramural program namely, the intramural developmental director, the intramural program director, and the intramural registrar.
+2. Directors elected only by vote of members enrolled in the intramural program namely, the intramural developmental director, the intramural program director, and the intramural registrar. to represent and act in support of the Intramural Program.

-3. Director elected only by vote of members enrolled in the travel program namely, the travel program director and the travel registrar.
+3. Director elected only by vote of members enrolled in the travel program namely, the travel program director and the travel registrar. to represent and act in support of the Travel Program.

 Section Three: Election, Tenure, and Qualifications

-All directors, and director-officers, shall be elected for two year terms.
+All directors, and director-officers, shall be elected for two-year terms.
 They will hold office from July 1st next following the meeting through the second following June 30th.

-All members interested in running for a director’s positions must submit one week (7 days) prior to election an electronic notification of intent to run to a member of the re—election committee.
+All members interested in running for a director’s position must submit one week (7 days) prior to election an electronic notification of intent to run to a member of the re—election committee.
 If any position has no nominees at the time of election then the Main Board will decide what course of action to take to fill the open position.

 Section Four A: Regular Meetings